 You can quickly add up all of your unsecured (credit cards, store cards, gas cards, etc.), and use the above 2.1% calculation to see how much you could save each month by working with a credit counseling agency.
 If the amount you calculate is something within your budget, you would want to connect with a credit counselor and go through a full consult in order to get an exact monthly payment quote.
 In many different types of situations, your payment reduction could be lower or slightly higher than the example of 2.1% given.

-With nearly 300 credit counseling agencies nationwide, finding out if you qualify for a debt management plan is a matter of picking up the phone.
+With so many credit counseling agencies nationwide, finding out if you qualify for a debt management plan, and understanding how all of the details apply to you, is a matter of picking up the phone.
 The only way to get an accurate monthly payment quote is by speaking with a certified counselor at one of the many agencies you have to choose from.
-If you would like to learn more about this debt relief option right now, you can call 888-948-4425 to speak with a counselor.
-If you would prefer to schedule an appointment in advance, you can; click here.
+If you would like to learn more about this debt relief option right now, you can call 888-317-8770 to speak with a licensed credit counselor.

-If you have any question, comment, or concern relating to a credit counseling service or how a debt management plan would work for you, post a comment below for feedback.
+If you have any questions, comments, or concerns relating to a credit counseling service or how a debt management plan would work for you, post a comment below for feedback.